ShreedharDynamicCraft/SignSetu/README.md

 - Reduces boilerplate code while maintaining clean architecture
 - Easier integration with React's hooks system

-## Deployment

-The application can be deployed on platforms like Vercel (frontend) and Heroku (backend) with minimal configuration.

 ## Accessibility Features

 SignSetu is designed with accessibility in mind: